PEER-SUPPORT PROGRAM NIGHTS

 10- to 13-year-olds

-Our program takes a preventative approach aiming to alleviate and eliminate the negative consequences of unresolved grief within our community.
-Our programming accomplishes the following:
+Our program takes a preventative approach aiming to alleviate and eliminate the negative consequences of unresolved grief within our community:

 Minimizes the negative consequences of unresolved grief such as truancy, substance abuse, depression, anxiety, distrust, and inability to form significant relationships.

-Prevents misinterpretation of the behaviors of grieving children and teens by educating parents/caregivers.
-We provide the adults present in the lives of grieving children with information and tools that help to facilitate the grieving process at home and/or school.
+Prevents misinterpretation of the behaviors of children and teens who are grieving by educating caregivers.
+We provide the adults present in the lives of grieving children with information and tools that help to facilitate the grieving process at home and in school.

 Enhances the child or teen’s well-being throughout their grief journey and their development into adulthood.